rust-lang/book/second-edition/src/ch05-03-method-syntax.md

 blocks</span>

-There’s no reason to separate these methods into multiple `impl` blocks here, but it’s valid syntax.
-We will see a case when multiple `impl` blocks are useful in Chapter 10 when we discuss generic types and traits.
+There’s no reason to separate these methods into multiple `impl` blocks here, but this is valid syntax.
+We’ll see a case in which multiple `impl` blocks are useful in Chapter 10 where we discuss generic types and traits.

 ## Summary

-Structs let us create custom types that are meaningful for our domain.
-By using structs, we can keep associated pieces of data connected to each other and name each piece to make our code clear.
-Methods let us specify the behavior that instances of our structs have, and associated functions let us namespace functionality that is particular to our struct without having an instance available.
+Structs let you create custom types that are meaningful for your domain.
+By using structs, you can keep associated pieces of data connected to each other and name each piece to make your code clear.
+Methods let you specify the behavior that instances of your structs have, and associated functions let you namespace functionality that is particular to your struct without having an instance available.

-But structs aren’t the only way we can create custom types: let’s turn to Rust’s enum feature to add another tool to our toolbox.
+But structs aren’t the only way you can create custom types: let’s turn to Rust’s enum feature to add another tool to your toolbox.